jleahred/dynparser/README.md

 Then, we have a parser that accepts `peg` grammars.

-Now instead of giving the set of rules, we can provide a `peg` definition and the input to genterate the `AST`
+Now instead of giving the set of rules, we can provide a `peg` definition and the input to generate the `AST`

 ![basic_diagram](./doc_images/basic.png "Basic diagram")